kubeshop/tracetest/docs/installing.md

 curl -L https://raw.githubusercontent.com/kubeshop/main/setup.sh | bash -s
 ```

-This command will install tracetest using the default settings.
+This command will install Tracetest using the default settings.
 You can configure the following options:

 | Option                   | description                                  | Default value      |